MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

     _socket = args.Socket;

     // The client socket is connected.
 At this point the App can wait for
-    // the user to take some action, e.g. click a button to receive a file
+    // the user to take some action, for example, click a button to receive a file
     // from the device, which could invoke the Picker and then save the
     // received file to the picked location.
 The transfer itself would use
     // the Sockets API and not the Rfcomm API, and so is omitted here for